 Track the Keywords You Actually Care About

 Google Search Console is a nice free tool that can give you a granular look at keyword queries, their impressions, and total clicks.
-However, it does not allow you to insert the keyword for which you’re striving to attain and improve rankings, so important phrases can be lost in the midst of this clutter of data.
+You’ll need to learn some Regex (regular expressions) if you want to get the most out of it, though.

 To give you a brief overview of why we prefer Agency Analytics:

 - You can segment your rankings by organic, local, mobile, etc.

 - Their UI features numerous integrations (Google Analytics, CallRail, etc.).

 Don’t Let an SEO Send a Report with All Traffic Voodoo

 When it comes to measuring traffic for an SEO campaign, you’ll want to focus on organic traffic.
 Though, with recent changes to privacy laws and cookie consent requirements, a decent amount of organic traffic is registering as direct or not registering at all.